Iddodo/barebonespaginator/README.md

-itemNumber | Integer | Get the total number of items. pagesNumber | Integer | Get the total number of pages. itemsPerPage | Integer | Get the number of items per page. paginationBar | String | Get the pagination bar HTML. pagingElement | HTMLElement | Get the paging element.
+itemNumber | Integer | Get the total number of items. pagesNumber | Integer | Get the total number of pages. itemsPerPage | Integer | Get the number of items per page. paginationBar | HTMLElement | Get the pagination bar element. pagingElement | HTMLElement | Get the paging element.

 ## Available functions